AbsolutelyLudicrous/importantresources/040-dos-and-donts.md

 + Ask somebody their 'birth gender', their 'birth name', or what genitals they've got.
 It's none of your business.

++ Say '$name, who used to be $deadname, ...'; Just don't, their dead name is dead, you'll just encourage attacks.

++ 'Back when $pronoun was $deadpronoun, ...'; Again, you'll encourage hate.
+Either tell past stories with current pronouns or use gender neutral pronouns.

 **DOs:**

 + Provide support.
 Everybody needs it from time to time.